kunal-ma/Polycon/README.md

 ```

 ### Customizing the Icons

-> [!WARNING]
-> The icons must follow the specified parameters.
-Failure to do so may result in the icon pack not working as intended.

 - The icons must follow the following parameters:
   - The icon must be square in shape.